-If you’re spending enough, you will be eligible for a VAT refund.
+If you aren’t a resident of the EU & certain individual transactions cost enough, you’ll be eligible for a VAT refund.
 When I was in Iceland, I think I was eligible for ~$50 USD in VAT refund.
 Not a lot, but definitely not bad!

 When shopping, some stores will have large blue signs indicating they participate in VAT refunds.
 If they don’t have a sign, you can always ask.
 Be sure to clarify what the spending threshold is to participate.
 If you spend enough, they will provide the right documentation to claim a VAT refund.
 You may need to provide proof that you are just a visitor to the EU.

-I know a lot of this can be overwhelming, but find tricks to keep all the money stuff less confusing for you.
+I know dealing with money while traveling abroad can be tricky, but find tricks to keep all the money stuff less confusing for you.
 Even if you mess up once in a while, you’re probably only losing out on a little bit of money in the grand scheme of things.
-Take things in stride and ask questions when in doubt, and most of all, don’t let money woes ruin your adventure 🙂
+Take things in stride and ask questions when in doubt, and most of all, don’t let money woes ruin your adventure.